zushicat/single-image-ESRGAN/README.md

 In fact, there are not too many things that changed.

 **class ESRGAN**
-The network architecture of the generator has changed.
+Modified network architecture of the generator:
 - no batch normalization (which can also cause dreaded artifacts)
 - additionally in function *upsample*
     - use SubpixelConv2D function (instead of UpSampling2D)
 - more layers and connections (see: functions *RRDB* and *dense_block*)

 **class Trainer**
-The loss functions (called in function *train_step*) have changed (using a relativistic discriminator, trying to predict the probability if a real image is relatively more realistic than a fake image).
+Changed loss functions (called in function *train_step*)
+- using a relativistic discriminator, trying to predict the probability if a real image is relatively more realistic than a fake image

-### Inference
+### inference.py
 No differences.